-Shadows Enhancement: The shadows enhancement can greatly improve the visibility of details in shadows.
-This filter relies on the Contrast Enhancement setting, so with Contrast Enhancement set to 0 this filter will have no effect.
+Shadows Enhancement: The shadows enhancement can significantly improve the visibility of details in shadows.
+This filter relies on the contrast enhancement setting, so with contrast enhancement set to 0 this filter will have no effect.

-Highlights Enhancement: Highlights enhancement can improve gradation in highlights.
+Highlights Enhancement: The highlights enhancement can improve gradation in highlights.
 For example, it can bring back skin tones in an overexposed face and improve detail in pictures shot at night using a flash.
-This filter relies on the Contrast Enhancement setting, so with Contrast Enhancement set to 0 this filter will have no effect.
+This filter relies on the contrast enhancement setting, so with contrast enhancement set to 0 this filter will have no effect.

-Natural Color Enhancement: This enhancement helps improve colors so that they appear more pleasing to the human eye.
-Colors normally considered less pleasing will be drawn closer to a more pleasing tone.
-This filter relies on the Color Enhancement setting, so with Color Enhancement set to 0 this filter has no effect.
+Natural Color Enhancement: This enhancement helps improve colors to appear more pleasing to the human eye.
+Colors typically considered less pleasing will be drawn closer to a more pleasing tone.
+This filter relies on the color enhancement setting, so with color enhancement set to 0 this filter has no effect.

-If your channel processed digital camera images, you may want to enable the red-eye reduction filter by selecting the Enable Red Eye Reduction checkbox.
-This filter will examine the flash information in the images’ EXIF data to determine whether red eyes may be a problem, but you can override this setting and enable red-eye reduction on all images regardless by also selecting Use on all photos.
+If your channel processed digital camera images, you can select Enable Red Eye Reduction.
+This filter examines the flash information in the images' EXIF data to determine whether or not red eyes are a problem.
+To override this setting and enable red-eye reduction on all images regardless, select Use on all photos.
 Ignore flash information in Exif.

-If you need to make sure that some pictures are not processed using SmartColor™, select the checkbox labeled Do NOT process file if and choose the field and content criteria that must be met.
+If you need to ensure that some pictures are not processed using SmartColor, select Do NOT process file if and choose the field and content criteria that must be met.

-For example, pictures that have already had manual repro done should be excluded from SmartColor processing to avoid changes to the picture's appearance.
-To prevent double processing of these pictures, you can add a metadata tag to a field used for this particular purpose and have Color Factory look for that tag to know which files it should simply route through the channel without applying the SmartColor filter.
+For example, pictures that have already been manually reproduced should be excluded from SmartColor processing to avoid changes to the picture's appearance.
+To prevent double processing of these pictures, you can add a metadata tag to a field used for this particular purpose and have Color Factory look for that tag to know which files it should route through the channel without applying the SmartColor filter.

 Is there a recommended way to tune SmartColor?

-Given the complexity of the SmartColor filter it will take a bit of experimenting to find the optimal tuning to create the results you require.
-Generally, we advise doing the initial test runs by simply adjusting the Overall Enhancement Effect slider, leaving the individual Color and Contrast filters at their default levels.
-If after processing some sample pictures you find that this does not quite produce the desired output, ou can for example increase the individual filter somewhat to for example add more light to shadows, or increase the vividity of natural colors, or add some extra contrast.
+Given the complexity of the SmartColor filter, you must experiment to find the optimal tuning to create the required results.
+Generally, we advise doing the initial test runs by adjusting the Overall Enhancement Effect slider and leaving the individual Color & Contrast filters at their default levels.
+If this does not quite produce the required output, you can, for example, increase the individual filter to add more light to shadows, increase the vividness of natural colors, or add some extra contrast.

-The premise of the SmartColor module is that it will not work wonders on pictures that are irreparably bad at the outset, but it will improve relatively good pictures without going "over the top" and rendering the processed result useless.
+The premise of the SmartColor module is that it will not work wonders on pictures that are irreparably bad pictures at the outset, but it will improve relatively good pictures.